intempt/intempt-nodejs/README.md

 Custom collections allow you to bring custom data into your organization.

 # Create Custom Collections
-After creating a nodejs source, switch tabs to the schema and you should see a `profile` and `consents` collections already created.
+After creating a NodeJS source, switch tabs to the schema and you should see a `profile` and `consents` collections already created.
 To start tracking custom events for our organization, after creating a [source](https://app.intempt.com/sources) you intend to use on your server, navigate to schema then use the schema Builder to create a collection with your personalized fields.
 Make sure to add a profileId field and set a profile identifier as one of its properties.
 [See intempt docs for keys and identifiers](https://dev.intempt.com/#keys-and-identifiers) to find out why.

 Set up other custom field properties that match the data you plan to track.